 I gave them our International Driver’s License and they pointed out very quickly that the license is only for driving cars, not scooters or motorbikes.

-If you want to get an International Driver’s License, they cost about $20 per person at AAA.
+If you want to get an International Driver’s License / International Driving Permit, they cost about $20 per person at AAA.

 If you get one, to save money just get them for the people who plan to drive.
-I never had one, even though I drove sometimes.
+I never had an international driving license, even though I drove sometimes.

 Jake drives most of the time, so I figured only he would need one.
 I’m glad I did that too since it proved to be a waste of money anyway!